periode/thesis/checkin/one.md

 regarding the corpus:
 - question about the limitation on corpus: source code poems vs. esolangs vs. everything

-#### III - broad questions

-we can make a parallel between enunciation (bakhtine) and programming langauges (python, js, etc.), in that programming languages are themselves a sort of materiality

-*code is the only language that is executable* -> find what are the formal/aesthetic features that surround (i.e. precede and follow from) this executability... i.e. the syntax and grammar of executability

-- code is definitely taken into account
-- - source code poems as artistic practices (limited very much on perl)
-- - obfuscation practices
-- - source code as a "concept", sourcery from chun, magic from cramer
-- - source code as a speech object

-- there is a possibility to develop a new vision on literature by looking at languages themselves

-camille paloque berges focuses on the mode of production of these works (the network), and i would like to focus on the **mode of representation** of these works (the computation)

-the rhetorical uses of programming languages (code is more and more identified, less and less obfuscated, so there is room for closer examination)

-what kind of linearity does code have? how does it requalify our understanding of linearity?

-the differences between code and computation? gap between execution and expression (or the other way around)?

-**definition of software??**

-use of mental models

 #### IV - next steps